IcodeNet/AngularSeed/ReadMe.md

 ## The following will install all dependencies ##

-go to command prompt and navigate to the root folder of this project and run:
+go to an administrator command prompt and navigate to the root folder of this project and run:

     jspm install